upup711/MCFNet/README.md

-# Data and Code for MCFNet
+# MCFNet

+Our model was implemented using PyTorch 2.3.1+cu118 with Python 3.11 and trained on an NVIDIA A800-SXM4-80GB GPU.

 <div align="center">
     <img src="MCFNet.png" alt="framework" width="800"/>